Terms Defined: On-Marketplace and Off-Marketplace

 Non-qualified Plans

 There are plans that are not qualified, or not Affordable Care Act “qualified plans”.
-An example of a non-qualified ACA plan is short term medical.
-Essentially, an non-qualified plan means (1) it doesn’t have the ten essential health benefits that are required for the law; (2) it’s not guaranteed issue; (3) it doesn’t have to cover pre-existing conditions.
+An example of a non-qualified ACA plan is short-term medical.
+Essentially, a non-qualified plan means (1) it doesn’t have the ten essential health benefits that are required by the law; (2) it’s not guaranteed issue; (3) it doesn’t have to cover pre-existing conditions.
 When you look at those three things, it tells you whether you have a qualified plan or not.

-For those people that procrastinate and miss the open enrollment, then you may have to go out and get a non-qualified plan because those are sold year-round.
-When it comes time to enroll, you got to make sure that you enroll in the times that the government has set, which for 2017 health plans is November 1st through January 31st.
+For those people who procrastinate and miss the open enrollment, then you may have to go out and get a non-qualified plan because those are sold year-round.
+When it comes time to enroll, you have to make sure that you enroll in the times that the government has set, which for 2017 health plans is November 1st through January 31st.